I follow few simple rules that are breakable if there is an emergency. I think it simplifies life.

 Mouth-fresheners: Fennel Seeds

 Fennel seeds, nature’s mouth freshener, are a simple and healthy way to combat bad breath.
-Alum powder mouth wash also prevents bacterial growth in the mouth.
+Alum powder gargling also prevents bacterial growth in the mouth.

 Hair Care: Coconut Oil

 Coconut oil, a timeless elixir, is a perfect solution for nourishing and protecting your hair without any harmful additives.